 There was apparently an obscure Yeshua in Judea around 2000 years ago who was a lawless rabble-rouser and was unceremoniously killed.
 This individual appears to be the foundation of the one who would eventually be known as Jesus, the son of God, only after, through artistic license, he was given godly character, miracles, and other-worldly wisdom.
 Mix in some Zoroaster from the 6th century B.C., some ancient Egyptian Horus, manufacture some details of ministry which seem to fulfill biblical prophecy in Isaiah, and we have Jesus.

 There are no other writings corroborating the accounts of the biblical Jesus Christ except for the four gospels, and a little in the so-called Gospel of Judas.
-This is perplexing for anyone having many thousands of followers, performing hundreds of miracles: the 5000 who were fed from the few loaves and fishes, or raising Lazarus from the dead; and for someone causing such geopolitical upheaval and spiritual renewal in the entire region during the time of Roman occupation.
-Yet, his passing seems to not cause even a blip in historical records of the time — it was only many decades later with the first Christians’ proselytizing so many followers into existence, even well into the ranks and leadership of the Roman Empire.
+This is perplexing for anyone having many thousands of followers, performing hundreds of miracles: the 5000 who were fed from the few loaves and fishes, or raising Lazarus from the dead.
+For someone supposedly causing such geopolitical upheaval and spiritual renewal in the entire region during the time of Roman occupation that he became the BC and AD of how we mark our years, his passing seems to not cause even a blip in historical records of the time — it was only many decades later with the first Christians’ proselytizing so many followers into existence, well into the ranks and leadership of the Roman Empire.

 The writings about Jesus are just stories, and as with any stories in Judean culture, they were told to their children, who grew up and had children whom they shared of what they remembered, and embellished where memory had faded.
 And finally, at some point, someone decided to write it down.